tytydraco/yessleep/out/Ever_Since_My_Neighborhood_Had_a_Power_Outage_My_Neighbors_Have_Been_Acting_Different_Part_1.md

 I put on some old beaters and was out the door.

-I don’t know why everyone’s dressed for the summer.

-It looked like 90 degrees but it felt like 30, heat haze shimmering in the distance.

-Despite all that, a cold gust of wind swirled around me, spreading goosebumps across my skin.

-Weird.
-I guess that’s how the weather works out here.

-I stepped back inside the house and grabbed a plain-black hoodie, the only thing hanging from the coat rack that I set up the day we moved here.

-I pulled it over my head and was on my way.

 The Chesterfields were playing in their backyard.
 Bob was on his front lawn.
 And Mr. and Mrs. Ultra were in their house as usual.